maheshmanjunath01/qa-tech-test/README.md

 ### if  ecsd-tech-test docker image is   present

-Run in terminal below commands at applocication root directory:
+Run in terminal below commands at application root directory:

 `docker compose up -d`